 Cost Effective Heating Solution

 For the average-sized pool, heating it with a traditional pool heater can run up to $500 per month on electricity bills alone.
-Pool heat pumps like the Madimack Heat Pump Inverter Elite Silent on the other hand can heat your pool for as low as $50 per month depending on the climate and weather in your area.
+Pool heat pumps like the Water TechniX Paradise heat pump on the other hand can heat your pool for as low as $50 per month depending on the climate and weather in your area.
 From this savings alone, your pool heat pump can pay for itself in just a couple of years.

 Again, this comes back down to the initial cost.
 While pool heat pumps cost more at the start, they’re extremely durable.
-In fact, pool heat pumps like the Madimack Heat Pump Inverter Elite Silent last longer than any other pool heating solution out there.
+In fact, pool heat pumps like the Water TechniX Paradise Heat Pump last longer than any other pool heating solution out there.
 Your pool heat pump doesn’t generate heat in the traditional way so they don’t “burn out” as fast.
 They’ll be there long after traditional pool heaters have burned out and have broken down.

 Different heaters use different methods of heating the pool.
 Electric pool heaters convert electricity into heat, gas pool heaters burn the fuel in order to heat the pool, while pool heat pumps use the free heat from the air and transfers it to the water to heat it up.
 Using only a small amount of power, pool heat pumps pulls in the hot air, converts it into heat energy and transfers it to your pool water.

 If we were to get technical, traditional pool heaters have a coefficient of performance (COP) a little bit under 1.
 That means that for every unit of energy consumed, the same amount of heating is transferred to your pool.
-Pool heat pumps, like the Madimack Heat Pump Inverter Elite, have an average COP rating of around 10.
-This means that for every unit of energy consumed, 10 units of heat is transferred to heat up your pool.
+Pool heat pumps, like Water TechniX Paradise Heat Pump, have an average COP rating of around 14.
+This means that for every unit of energy consumed, 14 units of heat is transferred to heat up your pool.
 Talk about efficiency!

 This ties back to the energy efficiency benefit of using a pool heat pump.
 Since it uses less energy to heat up your pool, less greenhouse gases are released for heating up your pool.
 On top of that, nothing is being combusted by pool heat pumps.
 Gas pool heaters burn up fuel to heat your pool, and what does burning up fuel release?
 You guessed it, CO2 emissions which wreak havoc on the environment.
 If being ECO-Friendly is on the top of your list, you might consider checking out ECO pool pumps as well!